 These instructions apply only to AdsBot.
 There are other Google-owned bots that review websites as well (googlebot, for example).
 In order to avoid decreasing Ad Rank and increasing CPCs for advertisers who don't intend to restrict AdWords visits to their pages, the system will ignore blanket exclusions and wildcards (

 for example, User-agent: *) in robots.txt files

-A “below average” landing page experience is different from a website policy violation.
-Site policies refer to the advertising policies that must be followed on your landing pages and website in order to advertise on AdWords.
+A "below average" landing page experience is different from a policy violation.